 A bit later, when soundcheck was over and I went upstairs to get a drink, I met J. who had just arrived.
-We sat down for a bit until they allowed everyone downstair where I’d already save two seats earlier.
+We sat down for a bit until they allowed everyone downstair where I’d already saved two seats earlier.
 We even had a table to ourselves and a good view of the stage.
 From the right side this time.
 We chatted away until the guys walked on stage.
 There was no support act, just Ragnar and David.
 First thing he told us is that Łódź feels like a home away from home and it was good to be back.
 He wished for everyone to “enjoy the ride”

 I noticed right away how good the sound was at the venue.
 Being as emotional as I was that night it helped me to immediately get into the music and forget everything else for a while.
 David’s violin carried me from the start and Ragnar’s voice has always been comforting to me.
 The mostly sad songs were perfect for my mood and there could not have been a beter one than ‘SSDD’ that night to capture my emotions. 🙂